TLeafWolf/SDEV_220_Final_Project_Group5/README.md

 Add a logo  = Teresa Newman (done)

+add and edit list display = Paul

+Python to edit the database from within the code = Nguyen

-Audit Logs = Paul Kane (will review next week to see how this turns out)
+Audit Logs = Maria
 Description: Keep track of changes made to inventory items, including who made the changes and when.

 # Extra Your choice pick one Maria